ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * PUT request to ace-group/GROUPNAME/nodes/NODENAME , in order to ask for new individual keying material.
 The Client would have to alternatively re-join the group through a POST request to ace-group/GROUPNAME/ (see above).
 Furthermore, depending on its roles in the group or on the application profile of this specification, the Client might simply not be associated to any individual keying material.

 * POST request to ace-group/GROUPNAME/nodes/NODENAME/pub-key , in order to provide the KDC with a new public key.
 The Client would have to alternatively re-join the group through a POST request to ace-group/GROUPNAME/ (see above).
 Furthermore, depending on its roles in the group, the Client might simply not have an associated public key to provide.

+It is REQUIRED of application profiles of this specification to categorize possible newly defined operations for Clients into primary operations and secondary operations, and to provide accompanying considerations (REQ31).

 ## /ace-group